Under 2 hours

-- Use a screwdriver to disconnect the wires from the terminals.
-Remove the screws holding the chime unit together and carefully pull it away from the wall.
+- Use a screwdriver to disconnect the wires from the terminals of the doorbell chime.
+Remove the screws holding the chime unit together.
+Carefully pull the unit away from the wall.

-- Attach the cover plate and turn on the power at the main circuit breaker panel box.
+- Turn on the power at the main circuit breaker panel box.

-- The doorbell transformer is generally mounted on electrical junction box or wall studs in a hidden area, or near the main breaker box.
+- The doorbell transformer is generally mounted on an electrical junction box or wall studs in a hidden area, or near the main breaker box.
 Use the voltage meter to test the transformer and read the voltage output levels.
 If it’s producing less than 16 volts it needs to be replaced.

 - Turn off the power and disconnect the wires from the transformer.
 The wires should be connected with screw terminals or wire connectors.
 Keep these for use on the new transformer.

 - Gently pull out the wires and remove the connectors or electrician’s tape from the two splices that connect to the transformer.
 On the other side of the transformer will be two screw terminals that connect the transformer to the door button and the door chime.
 Use masking tape to label each wire so you will know the proper place to reattach them.

 - After labeling the wires, use a screwdriver to disconnect them from the terminals.
 Then unscrew the mounting hardware to remove the transformer.